syncthing/docs/dev/intro.rst

 cmd/
    Commands either built as end products or used by the build process itself.

+   stdiscosrv/
+      Global discovery server for the Syncthing project.

+   strelaysrv/
+      Relay server for the Syncthing project.

+   syncthing/
+      Synchronizes files between devices...

+   dev/
+      Development related utilities.

       stcompdirs/
          Compares two directories (debugging utility).

       stevents/
          Displays event trace from a remote ``syncthing`` using the API (debugging utility).

       stfileinfo/
          Shows information about a file, in the same manner ``syncthing`` would see it (debugging utility).

       stfinddevice/
          Looks up a device on a global discovery server (debugging utility).

-   syncthing/
-      Synchronizes files between devices...
+   infra/
+      Infrastructure related utilities.

 etc/
    Startup scripts and integration files.
 Included as-is in the release packages.